-GRADE 11-12 1 CR YR PREREQUISITE: "B" IN SCI04, SCI06 and teacher recommendation
+GRADE 12 1 CR YR

+PREREQUISITE: "B" IN SCI04, SCI06, "B" IN

+MTH05 or MTH06, and teacher recommendation

 Students taking Physics will enter the fascinating world of the mathematical laws that govern the universe.
 The laws will be applied to solving problems involving motion, shooting projectiles, amusement park rides, collisions, sound, optics, light and electrical circuits.
 Students will perform experiments on each topic, collecting and organizing data in order to analyze information.
-This course is an AP course.
-Students will be able to take the AP exam at the end of the course.
+This course is not an AP course.
+However, students will be able to take the AP exam at the end of the course.
 A score of 3, 4, or 5 on the exam will provide the student with possible college credits for this class.